-If you delete a sensitivity label from the admin portal, the label is not automatically removed from content, and any protection settings continue to be enforced on content that had that label applied.
+If you delete a sensitivity label from the compliance portal, the label isn't automatically removed from content, and any protection settings continue to be enforced on content that had that label applied.

 If you edit a sensitivity label, the version of the label that was applied to content is what's enforced on that content.

 After you create your sensitivity labels, you need to publish them to make them available to people and services in your organization.
 The sensitivity labels can then be applied to Office documents and emails, and other items that support sensitivity labels.